Total Myopia Program

 Myopia generally develops in children as young as 6 to 8 years old.
 If left uncontrolled, their symptoms will progress into adulthood.

-It’s important to detect, diagnose, and treat this condition as early as possible, but it can be difficult to know if your child is struggling with a vision problem.
 One of the best ways to discover these issues early is to make sure your child has regular eye exams.
 You can also watch their behavior between exams to see if there’s a problem.

 Some of the most common signs of a vision problem may include: